Bancy-png/JS-Fundamentals/README.md

 - `6-multi_languages_loop.js`: Prints 3 lines using an array and a loop with only one console.log statement.
 - `7-multi_c.js`: Prints “C is fun” x times using a loop.
 If no valid number is passed, prints “Missing number of occurrences”.
 - `8-square.js`: Prints a square using 'X'.
 If no valid size is passed, it prints “Missing size”.
+- `9-add.js`: Prints the addition of two numbers passed as arguments.
 ## Author

 Bancy 😊